 They are also extremely durable since plastic is a really reliable material.
 For cleanup, you can simply dispose of them and don’t need to keep them around to ruin the aesthetics of your table.
 However, a lot of people critique such products due to the overuse of plastic.

 They are unsustainable and add to the non-recyclable garbage of the world.
 If you insist on having a plastic placemat for its lightweight function, do make sure to find an eco-friendly plastic placemat.

 Wooden placemats add a unique look to the dinner table.
 They are sustainable and eco-friendly products that are sure to add some class to your mealtime.
 They are also pretty easy to clean and can accentuate your furniture.

 Wooden tablemats can be used indoors in the kitchen and outdoors on the patio.
-They are also hardy materials, ensuring the placemat lasts for a long time and tend not to get stained.
+They are also hardy materials, ensuring the placemat lasts for a long time and tends not to get stained.
 There are many different types of wood that you can use.

 For a more rustic look, you can go with twig placemats which can look refreshing even in minimalistic kitchens.
 If you are a lover of the outdoors, twig placemats can ensure a vintage dining experience.
-These western style placemats are also great for people who have a wilderness-themed table.
+These Western-style placemats are also great for people who have a wilderness-themed table.

 Even though the primary function of this placemat is decoration, it will also protect your table from messes and scratches.
-The placemats are also an affordable option for bigger dining tables for when you want to host a dinner party.
+The placemats are also an affordable option for bigger dining tables when you want to host a dinner party.
 However, they are also great for daily use when you want to order some pizza or Chinese takeout.